Model Editing at Scale leads to Gradual and Catastrophic Forgetting: Scaling ROME

 \subsection{Downstream Evaluation of Edited Models}

-One implicit feature expected out of all model editing methods is that as a fact is edited or inserted into the model memory, it should not effect the model's ability to perform its regular functions.
-This means that knowledge editing should not effect the model's ability to perform common NLP tasks which the model is used for.
-We call this an implicit assumption because to the best of our knowledge, none of the previous works try to directly measure the effect of model editing on downstream tasks. \citet{ROME, MEMIT} try to capture this effect in some form by calculating the generation entropy, which measures weighted average of the bi-gram and tri-gram entropy of text generated by the post-edit model.
-The idea is to measure model degradation when generating text using a post-edit model.
-Ideally, we want the generation entropy of cases with lots of repetitions (a common failure case of model editing \citep{ROME, MEMIT}) to be lower than coherently generated text.
-We find that this metric is unable to directly quantify the degradation of model ability as multiple edits are made to the model.
-We explain this in more detail and give examples of failures of generation fluency metric in appendix \ref{sec:appendix:generate_cluency}.
+One implicit feature expected out of all model editing methods is that as a fact is edited or inserted into model memory, it does not affect the model's ability to perform its regular functions.
+This means that knowledge editing should not affect the model's ability to perform common NLP tasks which the model is used for.
+We call this an implicit assumption because to the best of our knowledge, none of prior works try to directly measure the effect of model editing on downstream tasks\footnote{A concurrent work also proposes evaluating model editing on downstream tasks \cite{hurt}, which is completely coincidental.
+While their work solely focus on downstream evaluation, our work goes beyond that.}.

-We take a more direct approach to quantify model degradation by measuring the performance of the post-edit model on common downstream NLP tasks.
-We chose two tasks from the popular GLUE benchmark \cite{glue} - sentiment analysis (SST2) \cite{sst2} and paraphrase detection (MRPC) \cite{mrpc} for this.
-Both are binary classification tasks and we use a balanced subset of 200 test examples and evaluate the models using the accuracy metric.
-We evaluate the downstream model performance on these tasks as a function of number of edits made to the model in a few-shot setting.
-The in-context examples and prompt template used for evaluation are presented in Tables \ref{table:few_shot_sst} and \ref{table:few_shot_mrpc}.
+We quantify model degradation by measuring the performance of the post-edit model on common downstream NLP tasks.
+We choose four tasks from the popular GLUE benchmark \cite{glue} - sentiment analysis (SST2) \cite{sst2}, paraphrase detection (MRPC) \cite{mrpc}, natural language inference (NLI) \citep{nli1, nli2, nli3, nli4} and linguistic acceptability classification \cite{cola} for doing downstream evaluation.
+All tasks are binary classification tasks and we use a balanced subset of 200 test examples and evaluate the models using the F1-metric every few edits.
+While a more comprehensive selection of downstream tasks can be created, in this paper, our aim is to show the importance of such an evaluation at scale.
+We leave a more exhaustive analysis of model editing methods on downstream tasks for future work.
+More details about implementation of downstream evaluation can be found in appendix \ref{sec:appendix:downstream}.